AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 ---

-# Chapter 2 - Creating a Base Page and Template {#creating-a-base-page-and-template}
+# Chapter 2 - Pages and Templates {#creating-a-base-page-and-template}

-Covers the creation of a base page and an editable template.
-Core Components are proxied into the project.
+Understand the relationship between a base page component and editable templates.
+Understand how Core Components are proxied into a project.
+Two different templates are created.
 Core Components of Text, Image, and Title are used to author an initial page.

 ## Prerequisites {#prerequisites}